Colt McCoy: 2008 season

 The Longhorns opened conference play against the Colorado Buffaloes and won 38–14.
 McCoy threw for two touchdowns and moved past Ricky Williams into second on Texas' all-time list for touchdowns responsible for (passing, rushing, receiving).
 McCoy at that point had 77, while Williams had 76 with the Horns.
 Texas continued conference play by defeating #1 ranked Oklahoma Sooners in the 2008 Texas vs. Oklahoma football game.
 McCoy was 28 for 35 for 277 yards and one touchdown, bringing Texas to the position of the #1 in the AP poll for the first time since 1984.

-On October 18, against Missouri, McCoy completed the game with 337 yards on 29-of-32 passing with two touchdowns, rushed for two more and at one point completed a school-record 17 passes in a row.
+On October 18 against Missouri, McCoy completed the game with 337 yards on 29-of-32 passing with two touchdowns, rushed for two more and at one point completed a school-record 17 passes in a row.
 His completion ratio of 79% coming into the game improved as he completed 91% of his passes in this game.
 His four touchdowns put him in first place for the most career touchdowns scored at Texas (82), passing Vince Young (81).

-McCoy throws a pass against Baylor.
+McCoy throwing a pass against Baylor.

 UT lost to Texas Tech with one second remaining in the game.
 Texas fell to #4 in the BCS rankings.
 They climbed to #3 the following week as the Horns beat Baylor and former #3 Penn State lost.
 The win over Baylor was the 829th win for the Texas football program, which tied Notre Dame for 2nd in the list of college football's ten most victorious programs.

 McCoy led the Longhorns to a 35–7 road victory over the Kansas, ensuring their eighth consecutive season with ten or more wins per season.
 That is the longest active streak in the nation and it ties them with Miami (1985–92) for the second-longest streak of all time.
 It was Colt McCoy's 30th career win, which tied him with Vince Young for the school record.
-McCoy completed 24 of 35 passing attempts (71%) for 255 yards and 2 touchdown passes.
+McCoy completed 24 of 35 passing attempts (71%) for 255 yards and two touchdowns.
 He was also the leading rusher for both schools, rushing for 78 yards and a touchdown.
 McCoy's two touchdown passes put him at 31 for the season, breaking his own school record.

 McCoy had another strong performance against in-state rival Texas A&M in the final game of the regular season.
 McCoy and the Longhorns nearly equaled that record this year by producing a 49–9 victory, the second-largest margin of victory for this rivalry series.

 The win was the 31st in McCoy's collegiate career, setting a new school record.
-McCoy rushed for two touchdowns and threw for 2 more.
+McCoy rushed for two touchdowns and threw for two more.
 He completed 23 of 28 attempted passes (82%) for a total of 311 yards.
-That yardage put him at 3,594 yards for the season—another school record.
+That yardage put McCoy at 3,594 yards for the season—another school record.
 He finished the 2008 regular season with a 76.7% completion percentage, breaking the mark set by Daunte Culpepper for Central Florida, and was the Longhorns' leading rusher with 576 yards and 11 rushing touchdowns.